 If you are a member of Redeemer Fellowship, you have made a covenant to provide a positive Christian influence in the lives of the children in your group.
 Children are a part of the group—they are not a burden but a blessing that we must steward.
 The childcare solution must promote safety.
 Childcare isn’t only the parents responsibility but that of the whole group.

 We desire to see middle school and high school students all over the metro be transformed by God’s grace and grow to understand what it means to love and follow Jesus.
-Student Ministry small groups meet on Wednesday nights at a home of one of our members throughout the year.
+Student Ministry has weekly meetings on Wednesday evenings at Morton Hall.
 The evenings include both large group and small group discussion.
 For the smaller group times, students divide by age group and gender for specific application.
 These times are led by teams of adults who have demonstrated godly leadership at our church, and feel a specific calling towards leading and serving young people.